tBaxter/another-rodeo/src/pages/about.md

 ---
-title: "About"
-description: "About this site.
-We're doing it live!"
+title: "About this site"
+description: "We're doing it live!
+Really.
+I'm gonna build whatever this site becomes right out in the open so everybody can see my half-baked ideas and dead ends."
+date: Last Modified
+parent: 'Web Things'
 ---

 ## We're doing it live